Skip to content

 The result: prediction intervals that vary per-compound (based on ensemble disagreement) but are calibrated to achieve correct coverage.
 An 80% interval really does contain ~80% of true values.

-• Confidence 0.7 means this prediction's ensemble disagreement is lower than 70% of the training set — a relatively tight prediction.
+• Confidence 0.7 means this prediction's expected error is lower than 70% of the calibration set — a relatively reliable prediction.

 • Confidence 0.1 means 90% of training predictions had lower uncertainty — this compound is an outlier.